[Painting: 'Among The Sierra Nevada Mountains', 1868 by Albert Bierstadt]

 - What role does the atmosphere play in this painting?

-- How will the atmosphere effect each texture?
+- How will the atmosphere affect each texture?

 - How will I (or should I) design the atmosphere to enhance or obscure certain textures?